artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab6/README.md

 1. Visualize the following video from time 19:16 to time 21:55 to see an example of the Nexys A7 FPGA board running a program: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=mP2EX5TRlPe8WD-O&t=1156) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=whpN4rKCKX_Q08Z_&t=1156), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=2PF5bUfPfaN0RdjJ&t=1156), or you can enable the subtitles in the original video).

 2. We recommend the students to do some reading about ScrathPad memories, such as Sections 1 and 3 of paper [On-chip vs. off-chip memory: the data partitioning problem in embedded processor-based systems](https://dl.acm.org/doi/10.1145/348019.348570).
-We also recommend some reading about the [CoreMark](https://www.eembc.org/coremark/) and [Dhrystone](https://www.eembc.org/techlit/datasheets/dhrystone_wp.pdf) benchmarks.
+We also recommend some reading about the [CoreMark](https://www.eembc.org/coremark/) benchmark.

 3. Then, if you have an FPGA board, you can test an example, following the steps shown below in this repo [RVfpga-Nexys](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Integrated_Systems_Architecture/Lab6/README.md#rvfpga-nexys).